-Airlines confirmed posts are key customers, but they expressed concerns regarding mail-specific handling and misalignment with air cargo processes and systems, which resulted in dropping yield.
+Airlines confirmed that posts are key customers, but they expressed concerns regarding mail-specific handling and misalignment with air cargo processes and systems, which resulted in dropping yield.
 On the other side, posts wanted to address service performance and the lack of visibility.
-Posts and airlines agreed to closely cooperate and expand electronic data interchange to provide more visibility to mail in transport and to create conditions to replace paper-based handling and accounting processes with paper-free transport and invoicing.
+Posts and airlines jointly agreed to closely cooperate and expand Electronic Data Interchange (EDI) to provide more visibility to mail in transport and to create conditions to replace paper-based handling and accounting processes with paper-free transport and invoicing.

 How does it work?

 The Future of Mail by Air (FoMbA) initiative is governed by the executives of the initial group of member posts and airlines.
 It is open to all posts and airlines willing to actively contribute and commit to deploy the commonly agreed measures.

 The key working areas are: space allocation, electronic proof of custody and proof of delivery, data capturing efficiencies and electronic settlement based on standard operating and messaging procedures.

 Posts and airlines agreed to benchmark best practice and define enhanced business processes aimed at aligning air cargo and airmail operations to achieve cost reductions.
 This developed into standard operating and messaging procedures that define both the standard operational processes as well as the EDI messaging procedures.

 Posts and airlines alike need real-time information to manage operations and meet quality targets, comply with security declaration requirements, improve efficiency, reduce costs, and determine payments to each other.
 The exchange of EDI is a condition to help them to meet customer requirements.
 EDI interconnects posts and airlines, enabling the creation of an integrated end-to-end network.

 Participants of the FoMbA initiative also work on meeting commonly agreed targets for KPIs defined for airmail measurability, service performance and paper-free deployment.